This page may contain affiliate links.

 Recommendation

-Mountain Equipment’s Ibex Softshell Mountain Pant is a mid-weight softshell pant that vents perspiration well during high output activities like winter hiking, snowshoeing, and skiing.
-It is moderately windproof with an excellent degree of built-in stretch and comes with an external DWR coating for water repellency.
+Mountain Equipment’s Ibex Softshell Mountain Pant is a mid-weight softshell pant that vents perspiration well during high-output activities like winter hiking, snowshoeing, and skiing.
+It is moderately windproof, with excellent built-in stretch, and features an external DWR coating for water repellency.
 The fit is roomy enough to layer over long underwear on really cold days without feeling constrained.
 The zippered pockets are low-profile and well-positioned.
 The pants have a buried belt that makes them easy to use with a backpack hip belt and close with two snaps at the waist, while the ankles have internal gusset panels to accommodate larger boots.
 These are great pants at a fairly reasonable price.
-They’re also available for men and women.
+They’re also available for men and women (called the Chamois Pant).

 Disclosure: The author purchased this product.